rongmon/rbcodes/README.md

 The IGM folder contains several python routines for intergalactic medium and circumgalactic medium calculations.

 	1) compute_EW.py :  Compute equivalent width and column densities of any absorption/emission lines.

 	2) rb_setline.py :  For any given rest frame wavelength find corresponding atomic transition and the fvalues.
 [Can find any line nearest to the input wavelength].

 	3) rb_iter_contfit.py : Iteratively fit [with sigma clipping] continuum to a small slice of 1D spectrum using Legendre polynomials.

 	4) rb_specbin.py  :  Rebin 1D spectrum to increase S/N

 	5) ransac_contfit.py : Powerful hybrid continuum fitter.
 Initial fit is done by automated ransac algorithm, then allows user to tweak the fit using linetools.fit_continuum routine.
 Saves the fitted continuum and the 1D spectrum as a xspectrum1D object.
 Very helpful to fit a full quasar continuum.

 The halo folder contains modules to compute NFW halo profiles

        1) rb_nfw.py      : Compute NFW halo profile

        2) mstar2mhalo.py : Convert stellar mass to Halo mass using Moster et al. 2010.
 The stat folder contains several statistical codes:

        1) rb_wilsonscore.py :  Wilsonscore confidence intervals.

        2) rb_boot.py        :  Bootstram function

 The utils folder contains several utility modules:

       1) rb_utility.py     :  Several utility functions

       2) rb_x1d_id.py      : This function will read all HST/COS x1d fits files in a folder and print out the header info for raw spectra.
 It will print filename, exposure type, and object type entries from the header.

-      3) Read IRAF (echelle) spectrum in multispec format from a FITS file.
+      3) readmultispec.py  :Read IRAF (echelle) spectrum in multispec format from a FITS file.
 Can read most multispec formats including linear, log, cubic spline, Chebyshev or Legendre dispersion spectra.